Be Informed: Family

 Utah Hazards

 See the interactive hazard maps on the Utah Hazards page to discover what natural hazards are near you.
-Beyond natural hazards, consider what you would need to do if any failures happened to the technology you are connected to. (ex. power outage, waterline break, sewer line break or back-up, gas line rupture, etc.) Here is a quick list of hazards Utah can experience:
+Beyond natural hazards, consider what you would need to do if any failures happened to the technology you are connected to. (ex. power outage, waterline break, sewer line break or back-up, gas line rupture, etc.) Here is a quick list of some of the hazards Utah can experience:

 Check out Utah's disaster history.